 He had expected to be deployed after completing training, but this never happened.
 He tried to join the National Guard and passed all the physical tests, but the medical board refused him entry.

 Denys didn’t believe that the war would be a full-scale conflict until the very last moment.
 Even when his military buddy called him on the morning of February 24, 2022, Denys assumed that his friend was drunk.
-Denys’ family was sent to by Denys for safety when the reality of the Russian became apparent.
+Denys’ family was sent to Lithuania by Denys for safety when the reality of the Russian invasion became apparent.
 He joined the newly-formed 115th Brigade.

 After training, his brigade deployed in the Sievierodonetsk Sector.
 Lesia, his wife, did not know his exact location for a long time.
 As she remembers: